IKATS/ikats.github.io/features.md

 A choice of operators dedicated to the import and selection of data, in the form of dataset, timeseries or tables.

-Data Visualization
+Data Visualisation
 -------------------
-Operator outputs offer specific visualizations.
+Operator outputs offer specific visualisations.
 * Navigation between different visualisations,
 * Interesting data can be selected from plots, graphs and/or tables and be mined.
 * Exploring TS with huge amounts of points, by using zoom and dag capabilities.
-* Big data specific Visualisation tools, such as heatmaps
+* Big data specific visualisation tools, such as heatmaps

 Explore the list of operators via [Operators list](/operators.html).